 ONRSR will have staff available to directly answer telephone enquiries during the following hours, outside of which a message can be left and will be responded to at the earliest opportunity:

-Organisations involved in using the ONRSR Portal during the phase 1 pilot period will be contacted to provide formal feedback on the ONRSR Portal’s usability and functionality.
-Participating organisations are encouraged to provide open and honest feedback as this will be valuable to ONRSR for the ongoing development of the ONRSR Portal.
+Organisations involved in using the ONRSR Portal during the phase 1 pilot period are encouraged to provide open and honest feedback on the use of the portal, as this will be valuable to ONRSR for ongoing development.
+ONRSR may also contact operators to seek formal feedback on the portal's usability and functionality.

-Feedback can also be provided at any time during the Pilot period by contacting Andreas Kornusch.
+Feedback can be provided at any time during the pilot period by contacting Andreas Kornusch.

 The ONRSR Portal enables partial completion of information to be saved.
 Saving information is not considered to be submission of this information.
 Information will be taken to have been submitted to ONRSR once the user has clicked submit and the ONRSR Portal has indicated that the submission was successful (i.e. the ONRSR Portal has not prompted for any missing or incorrect information).